Lerna vs Turborepo vs Rush: Which is better in 2023?

 By Jacob Jackson on February 5, 2023 (Updated July 1, 2023)

 Created in 2016, Lerna is the most popular tool in the group.
 It was one of the first tools to allow JavaSript developers to link projects together and control them with central commands.
 For example, if you had an app with two package dependencies and wanted to build them all, you could simply run

 npx lerna run build and Lerna would build the dependencies and then the app with the updated dependencies.

 Turborepo is a much newer tool, created and aquired by Vercel in 2021.
-However, it has already overtaken Rush in terms of NPM downloads, and may soon overtake Lerna.
+However, it has already overtaken Rush in terms of NPM downloads, and it currently has about the same number of weekly downloads as Lerna.
 Similar to Lerna with Nx, Turborepo allows you to cache packages based on the content of the source files and dependency versions.
 Turborepo is also tuned to allow for multithreading or parallel build execution, where it splits tasks across different CPU cores to increase performance.